Key takeaways

 As Spurling explains, a global benefits strategy is successful when “you talk to people, no matter where they’re from in the world, and you know which company they work for, in a positive way.”
 An effective global benefits strategy can set a company apart from other employers, paying dividends from now and into the future.

 Administering a global benefits program can be complicated.
-Check out our Benefits Administration and HR Software Guides for tactical solutions to fit your business needs.
+Check out our benefits administration and global payroll software guides for tactical solutions to fit your business needs.